mosip/id-authentication/design/registration/registrtaion-on-board-user.md

 User Mapping:

-> On login successful of the user, we show off "New Registration"
-> screen.
+The default username/password screen will be displayed to the user for login.
+After provided username/password, the validation will be validated agsint the master data locally and also validating the machine mapping informaiton.
+If the mahcine mapping to the particular user name is not mapped then it will call the OTP service to generate the OTP to the registered mobile number of the user.
+After successful authentication of the OTP, the scrren rediects to the Onboard User mapping by providing the bio-metric[Fingerprint/Iris/Photo] information.

+After provided the bio-metirc information, the same information will be validate agsint the server and get the success count.
+The success count which we got form the server and the configured threshould success count will be matched, if more then the user on biarded will be considered as Done. screen.
 There exists the "Menu", which lists the options/ features.
-On
-> clicking the "User Mapping" link, it should land up in "User Mapping
-> Screen".
-This consist of list of users available at that registration
+On clicking the "Upate User Bio-Metirc" link, it should land up in "On Board User Screen".
+This consist of captruing of the Bio-MEtric informaiton. center.
-> center.
 A table with User name, User ID, User Role is shown off.
 On

-> clicking the particular user, his/her details should appear below.
->
-> Capture the selected user's 10 finger print along with the IRIS detail
-> and validate against the server.
-If valid then store the respective
-> detail into the local system.
+Capture the selected user's 10 finger print along with the IRIS detail and validate against the server.
+If valid then store the respective detail into the local system.

 -   Super admin -- can map or unmap himself or other RO / RS.